-An archive of selected features published in The Sunday Times Style, The Guardian, ELLE, The Telegraph, Grazia, ES Magazine, and Oxford University’s Cherwell Newspaper.
+An archive of selected features published in The Sunday Times Style, The Guardian, British Vogue, ELLE, The Telegraph, Grazia, ES Magazine, and Oxford University’s Cherwell Newspaper.

 The sunday times style

 “FASHION EXPRESSES WHO I AM TO THE WORLD REGARDLESS OF MY DISABILITY”

 After an internship with The Sunday Times Style, I had the opportunity to write a feature discussing my own story and the challenges of starting out in the fashion industry when you have a disability.
 Within the piece I explored the disability/fashion dynamic & why physical limitations don’t have to be a barrier to success.
 Read more.

 VOGUE.co.uk: “FASHION GIVES ME FREEDOM AND MY DISABILITY DOESN’T DEFINE ME”

 Lottie Jackson discusses the freedom and control she feels by using fashion as a way of representing herself, irrespective of her disability.
 Read more.